alejandroautalan/pygubu/README.md

     pip3.5 install pygubu

 In the previous case, I am using the `pip` tool of Python 3.5.

+To check that the installation was successful, you can try to import `pygubu` (for example from the [IDLE](https://en.wikipedia.org/wiki/IDLE_(Python)))

+    import pygubu

+If you have no `ImportError`, then your installation was successful.

 Usage
 =====